JereKuusela/valheim-dev/publish/README.md

 - New commands can be created with `alias` command.
 - Modifier keys work when binding commands to keys.
 - `devcommands` is used automatically (if the admin check passes).
-- `debugmode`, `fly`, `ghost`, `god` and `nocost` can be configured to be used automatically.
+- `debugmode`, `fly`, `ghost`, `god`, `nocost` and other commands can be configured to be used automatically.
-- God mode removes stamina usage and staggering.
+- God mode removes stamina usage, knockback and staggering.
+- Ghost mode makes you invisible also to other players.
-- Minor tweaks to existing commands and other useful admin features.
+- Minor tweaks to existing commands, some new commands and other useful admin features.

 ## Improved key bindings